sahifasyed/migrant-skill-ai/README.md

 The application is designed to be **warm, supportive, and empowering**, making the job search process less stressful and more actionable.

-> ⚡ Note: This project was initially created using [Lovable AI](https://lovable.dev).
+> ⚡ Note: This project was initially created using [Lovable AI](https://lovable.dev) and then further worked on.
 You can also edit and run it locally using Node.js & npm.

 ---